Who We Are

 Frank’s early contribution to Heartwood Preserve was managing the site planning, design, permitting and construction.
-He also assists with the planning and design of the new Welcome Center.
+He also assisted with the planning and design of the new Welcome Center.

 Previously, Frank co-founded (with his brother, Trey) a 568-acre traditional neighborhood development community called Longleaf, located just southwest of Heartwood Preserve.
 Frank was deeply involved in all aspects of Longleaf’s development.
-Later, from 2005 through 2012, Frank and Trey oversaw the planning, entitlements and marketing of Starkey Ranch—a 2,500-acre multi-use development planned for the family’s remaining land.
+Later, from 2005 through 2012, Frank and Trey oversaw the planning, entitlements and marketing of Starkey Ranch—a 2,500-acre multi-use development on the family’s remaining land.

 In 2013 Frank founded People Places, LLC, a real estate development and consulting company.
 Drawing on Frank’s broad experience, its goal is to craft vibrant, people-oriented residential and/or retail places in walkable settings.

-Laura and Frank are daughter and son of Marsha and Jay B Starkey, Jr. Both grew up on the land now occupied by Heartwood Preserve and neighboring community of Starkey Ranch.
+Laura and Frank are daughter and son of Marsha and Jay B Starkey, Jr. Both grew up on the land now occupied by Heartwood Preserve and the neighboring community of Starkey Ranch.